flashsherlock/fMRIdata/7T/readme.md

-# Sripts for 7T data analysis
+# Scripts for 7T data analysis

 ## exp
-Experiment programms and materials.
+Programms and materials for 7T odor experiments.

 ## yuli
 Pilot experiment that comparing different sequences.
 Learn to do phase correction.